ngs-docs/2022-GGG298/lab-2.md

 :::warning

-### Challenge: Creating and deleting hierarchy of directories
+### Challenge: Creating and deleting a hierarchy of directories

 Now you know how to copy and move files, but you may encounter errors if you try to move files to a directory that doesn't exist.
 But, have no fear, we can create new directories at the command line with the command `mkdir` followed by the path to the directories you want to create.